Resources Available for Student Ratings

 How will students access the online student ratings questionnaires?

 Students will be invited by email to complete their questionnaires.
 They will also have reminders pop up in Canvas.
 Or students can go directly to the Explorance dashboard to access their surveys. csufresno.bluera.com/csufresno

 How will I get a good response rate with online student ratings questionnaires?

-The approach that yields high response rates is to administer the student ratings during the protected time in class, just as faculty do with paper questionnaires.
-Students will be able to access the questionnaires on their phone/laptop/tablet in class when you tell them it’s time to do so.
+The approach that yields high response rates is to administer the student ratings during protected time in class, just as faculty do with paper questionnaires.
+Students will be able to access the questionnaires on their phone/laptop/tablet in class, when you tell them it’s time to do so.
 Anyone not in class that day can go online later to complete the questionnaire if they wish.
 When this method is used, the drop in response rates is minimal.